TensorNetwork/tensornetwork.org/src/quantum_phys/schrodinger_eqn.md

 \end{equation}

-Additional symmetry constraints on the solution $\Psi$ are also required to specify the problem correctly when applying it to identical particles, such as electrons.
+Additional symmetry constraints on the solution $\Psi$ are also required to obtain correct results for a system of identical particles, such as electrons.
 If the solution is required to be symmetric under exchange of particle labels, the particles are known as bosons, and if antisymmetric, the particles are known as fermions.